martimfasantos/ai-agents-frameworks/README.md

 ## 📁 Structure

 The repository is organized by framework, with each top-level folder containing examples, configuration, and a `README.md` for that framework.
-Examples range from simple agent tasks to advanced multi-agent workflows, RAG (Retrieval-Augmented Generation), API integration, and more.
+The examples range from simple agent tasks to more advanced scenarios, including multi-agent workflows, RAG (Retrieval-Augmented Generation), API integrations, support for state-of-the-art protocols such as A2A and MCP, and much more.

 **Main modules:**
 - `ag2/`